geodaai/openassistant/website/docs/tools/get-started.md

 - [Kepler.gl tools](https://openassistant-doc.vercel.app/docs/tutorial-extras/keplergl-plugin)
 - [Data Analysis tools](https://openassistant-doc.vercel.app/docs/tutorial-extras/geoda-plugin)

-## Example: LocalQuery tool
+## Quick Start

 To get started, let's use the **localQuery** tool in @openassistant/duckdb in a simple React application, which can help users query their own data using natural language.
 For example, users can ask "Which location has the highest revenue?" and the assistant will use the **localQuery** tool to query the data and return the result.

 **localQuery** in @openassistant/duckdb

-This tool helps to query any data that has been loaded in your application using duckdb.
+This tool helps to query any data that has been loaded in your application using user's prompt.

 - the data in your application will be loaded into a local duckdb instance temporarily
 - LLM will generate SQL query based on user's prompt against the data
 - the SQL query result will be executed in the local duckdb instance
 - the query result will be displayed in a React table component

-Let's say you have a dataset in your application, you can use the `localQuery` tool to query the data using user's prompt.
+Let's say you have a dataset in your application.

-In your application, the data could be loaded from a csv/json/parquet/xml file.
 For this example, we will use the `SAMPLE_DATASETS` in `dataset.ts` to simulate the data.

 ```ts
 export const SAMPLE_DATASETS = {